Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Introduction

 The study of the interior transmission eigenvalue problem has a long history in inverse scattering theory.
 It was first introduced by Colton and Monk \cite{CM} and Kirsch \cite{Kir}.
 The problem is a type of non-elliptic and non-self-adjoint eigenvalue problem, so its study is mathematically interesting and challenging.
-The existing studies in the literature mainly focus on the spectral properties of the transmission eigenvalues, including the existence, discreteness, infiniteness and Weyl's laws.
-Generally, the results for transmission eigenvalues follow in a sense the results in spectral theory for the Laplacian in a bounded domain; see e.g. \cite{CKP, RS, PS, CGH, LV, BP} as well as a recent survey article \cite{CHreview} and the references cited therein.
+The existing results in the literature mainly focus on the spectral properties of the transmission eigenvalues, namely their existence, discreteness, infiniteness and Weyl's laws.
+Generally, the theorems for transmission eigenvalues follow in a sense the results in spectral theory for the Laplacian in a bounded domain; see e.g. \cite{CKP, RS, PS, CGH, LV, BP} as well as a recent survey article \cite{CHreview} and the references cited therein.
 However, the transmission eigenfunctions reveal certain distinct and intriguing features.
 In general, the eigenfunctions do not form a complete set in $L^2(\Omega)$, but certain generalized transmission eigenfunctions do \cite{BP,Robbiano}.
 Here, $\Omega$ signifies the domain in question, namely the support of the inhomogeneous index of refraction.
-In \cite{BPS,PSV}, it is proved that the transmission eigenfunctions cannot be analytically extended across a corner with an interior angle less than $\pi$.
-In \cite{BL2017b,BLLW}, geometric structures of transmission eigenfunctions were discovered for the first time in the literature.
-It is shown that the eigenfunctions vanish at a corner with an interior angle less than $\pi$, while localize at a corner with an interior angle bigger than $\pi$.
+In \cite{BPS,PSV}, it is proved that the transmission eigenfunctions cannot be analytically extended across the boundary $\partial\Omega$ if it contains a corner with an interior angle less than $\pi$.
+In \cite{BL2017b,BLLW,DCL}, geometric structures of transmission eigenfunctions under certain regularity assumptions were discovered for the first time: it was shown that eigenfunctions with some regularity vanish at a corner of the support of an inhomogeneous index of refraction.